cosmos/testnets/testnet-wednesdays/demoday08/README.md

 gaiad tx provider create-consumer consumer-addition.json
 ```

-If you do `gaiad q tx provider list-consumer-chains` now, you should be able to see your new chain.
+If you do `gaiad q provider list-consumer-chains` now, you should be able to see your new chain.

 ## Task 2: Opt into our consumer chain